Akatsuki667/holbertonschool-low_level_programming/doubly_linked_lists/README.md

 - Returns: the address of the new node, or NULL if it failed
 - if it is not possible to add the new node at index idx, do not add the new node and return NULL

+8-delete_dnodeint.c : Write a function that deletes the node at index index of a dlistint_t linked list.
+- Returns: 1 if it succeeded, -1 if it failed